Munich Agreement: Demands for autonomy

-Shortly after the Anschluss of Austria to Germany, Henlein met with Hitler in Berlin on 28 March 1938, and he was instructed to raise demands that would be unacceptable to the democratic Czechoslovak government, led by President Edvard Beneš.
-On 24 April, the SdP issued a series of demands upon the government of Czechoslovakia that was known as the Karlsbader Programm.
-Henlein demanded things such as autonomy for Germans living in Czechoslovakia.
+Shortly after the Anschluss of Austria to Germany, Henlein met with Hitler in Berlin on 28 March 1938, and was instructed to make demands unacceptable to the democratic Czechoslovak government, led by President Edvard Beneš.
+On 24 April, the SdP issued a series of demands known as the Karlsbader Programm.
+Henlein demanded autonomy for Germans in Czechoslovakia.
 The Czechoslovak government responded by saying that it was willing to provide more minority rights to the German minority but was initially reluctant to grant autonomy.
 The SdP gained 88% of the ethnic German votes in May 1938.

-With tension high between the Germans and the Czechoslovak government, Beneš, on 15 September 1938, secretly offered to give 6000 sqkm of Czechoslovakia to Germany, in exchange for a German agreement to admit 1.5 to 2.0 million Sudeten Germans, which Czechoslovakia would expel.
+With tension high between the Germans and the Czechoslovak government, Beneš, on 15 September 1938, secretly offered to give 6000 sqkm of Czechoslovakia to Germany, in exchange for a German agreement to admit 1.5 to 2.0 million Sudeten Germans expelled by Czechoslovakia.
 Hitler did not reply.

 Sudeten crisis

 As the previous appeasement of Hitler had shown, France and Britain were intent on avoiding war.
 The French government did not wish to face Germany alone and took its lead from British Conservative government of Prime Minister Neville Chamberlain.
 He considered the Sudeten German grievances justified and believed Hitler's intentions to be limited.
 Both Britain and France, therefore, advised Czechoslovakia to accede to Germany's demands.
 Beneš resisted and, on 19 May, initiated a partial mobilization in response to a possible German invasion.

 On 20 May, Hitler presented his generals with a draft plan of attack on Czechoslovakia that was codenamed Operation Green.
 He insisted that he would not "smash Czechoslovakia" militarily without "provocation", "a particularly favourable opportunity" or "adequate political justification."
 On 28 May, Hitler called a meeting of his service chiefs, ordered an acceleration of U-boat construction and brought forward the construction of his new battleships, Bismarck and Tirpitz, to spring 1940.
 He demanded that the increase in the firepower of the battleships Scharnhorst and Gneisenau be accelerated.
 While recognizing that this would still be insufficient for a full-scale naval war with Britain, Hitler hoped it would be a sufficient deterrent.
 Ten days later, Hitler signed a secret directive for war against Czechoslovakia to begin no later than 1 October.